By Mike Rothman

 We’ve identified four discrete steps for the Test and Approve subprocess:

-- Develop Test Criteria: Determine the specific testing criteria for the firewall changes and assets.
+- Develop Test Criteria: Determine the specific testing criteria for the IDS/IPS changes and assets.
 These should include installation, operation, and performance.
-The depth of testing varies depending on the assets protected by the firewall, the risk driving the change, and the nature of the rule change.
-For example, test criteria to granularly block certain port 80 traffic might be extremely detailed and require extensive evaluation in a lab.
-Testing for a non-critical port or protocol change might be limited to basic compatibility/functionality tests and a port/protocol scan.
+The depth of testing varies depending on the assets protected by the device, the risk driving the change, and the nature of the change.

 - Test: Performing the actual tests.